3mdeb/news-and-ideas/README.md

 [post template](#post-template) section).
 Please also make sure to go through the rest of the [good practices](#good-practices) section first.

-When read, add the markdown file to `blog/content/post` and commit changes.
+When ready, add the markdown file to `blog/content/post` and commit changes.

 ### Local preview